3DPrintDemon/CanBus_Troubleshooting/README.md

 # CanBus_Troubleshooting
 Basic Troubleshooting for 3d Printer Canbus networks

-Canbus networks are awesome recent addtions to modern 3D printers, but they're are extrmely complex & finicky things to setup & maintain.
+Canbus networks are awesome recent additions to modern 3D printers, but they're are extremely complex & finicky things to setup & maintain.
 They're even more difficult to fault find without advanced knowledge!

 Here's a few basic but effective steps & tips to diagnosing & fixing issues with your Canbus network.